sashee/android_backup_test/README.md

 android_backup_test
 ===================

-This is a sample project for a blog post
+This is a sample project for a blog post: https://advancedweb.hu/2014/12/09/practical_measurement_of_the_android_backup_manager/

 ### Usage